It’s a question that I get asked all the time. Is a mat or equipment Pilates better?

 - Ability to increase resistance as your strength improves

 If you’re brand new to Pilates and in fairly good physical shape mat would be great to learn the basics and build a strong foundation.
 You could join equipment classes if you wanted to challenge your strength or give you some variety of exercises.

 If it’s been a while since you’ve exercised or if you’re working with any injuries or conditions I would recommend starting with equipment as it can be more closely supervised and made more individualised.
 When you’re moving safely, pain-free and have a good handle on the basics then you could join a mat class to really boost your strength (working with your own body weight).

 Still unsure?
 Talk to your qualified instructor about your needs.
 As long as you start with a beginner class if you’re a beginner, you really can’t go too far wrong!

-Oh and a little note for our preggy mummas – during pregnancy, as an instructor I find it more beneficial and safer to teach equipment Pilates from the second trimester onwards.
+Oh, and a little note for our preggy mommas – during pregnancy, as an instructor I find it more beneficial and safer to teach equipment Pilates from the second trimester onwards.
 If you do continue on the mat, make sure it’s in a class specialised for pregnancy to optimise your benefits and minimise any risks.